 With a height of 18 meters (59 feet), it’s one of the largest astrological clocks of its kind in the world!

-15. The cathedral has an observation deck which offers stunning views
+15. The cathedral has an observation deck that offers stunning views

 The cathedral can be seen from over 30 kilometers (20 miles) away from all sides on a clear day.
 One of the coolest facts about Strasbourg Cathedral is that you can get the best view of all on top of the cathedral itself!